just-another-downer/landgrid-support/_articles/using-the-tileserver.md

 **Warning**: Do not cache or otherwise store the layer ID or tile path between sessions.
 The layer ID and paths you receive may change at any time.
-Always recreate the layer by POSTing your layer definition.
+Always recreate the layer by POSTing your layer definition again.

 ```
 {